samekhanok/italian-fashion/README.md

-Given the growing importance that the ilblogdialice.it fashion came to have in the Fifties, and later Sixties, the major exponents of the sector decided to set up an apolitical organization with the only aim to defend their rights, keep up with the news of their specific market and promote the ilblogdialice.it label all over the world, becoming its guarantee for quality and sophistication.
+Given the growing importance that the  fashion came to have in the Fifties, and later Sixties, the major exponents of the sector decided to set up an apolitical organization with the only aim to defend their rights, keep up with the news of their specific market and promote the  label all over the world, becoming its guarantee for quality and sophistication.
 The greatest figures of the sector during these years appeared at the bottom of the memorandum of association: from Emilio Federico Schuberth to Giovanni Battista Giorgini, who was named President.

-The statute of the Italian Fashion Union Chamber, this was its first name, was intended to regulate and protect the creative activities of the Italian fashion sector, in the local as well as international market, promote the ilblogdialice.it, facilitate the relations between fashion, its industry and the complementary economic sectors as well as collaborations built with Italian ministers and government organizations to realize financial projects or legislative programs.
+The statute of the Italian Fashion Union Chamber, this was its first name, was intended to regulate and protect the creative activities of the Italian fashion sector, in the local as well as international market, promote the , facilitate the relations between fashion, its industry and the complementary economic sectors as well as collaborations built with Italian ministers and government organizations to realize financial projects or legislative programs.